raspberrypilearning/hello-world/en/step_4.md

 def roll_dice(): #Don't forget the colon at the end of this line
   max = input('How many sides for a 🎲?: ')
   print('Rolling a', max, 'sided dice ...')

 --- /code ---

 The lines under `def roll_dice():` are **indented**.
 To do this, use the <kbd>Tab</kbd> character on your keyboard (usually above <kbd>CAPSLOCK</kbd> on the keyboard).
 Indenting code tells Python that the indented lines are part of the function.

-**Tip:** The underscore `_` is used to between words in variable and function names in Python to make them easier to read.
+**Tip:** The underscore `_` is used between words in variable and function names in Python to make them easier to read.
 You can't use a space.

 --- collapse ---
 ---